verifa/website/src/posts/podcast-ep04-a-sneak-peek-into-upcloud-kubernetes-service.md

 Ville (MSc, Tech) is working as a Product Owner at UpCloud.
 He is responsible for the upcoming UpCloud Kubernetes Service (UKS) product offering but also Developer Experience on the platform.
 Previously he’s been building various businesses and products on top of container technologies in companies like Unity, Noice and Redhill Games.

 ## About UpCloud

-[UpCloud](https://upcloud.com/) is a European Cloud Provider offering fast and reliable PaaS from 12 data centers around the globe.
-They are a strong believer in open source and openness in general.
-That’s why all of their services are available from [public repositories](https://github.com/UpCloudLtd).
-UpCloud’s mission is to make Infrastructure as Code easier for small and medium size businesses.
+[UpCloud](https://upcloud.com/)is a European Cloud Service Provider offering fast, easy-to-use, and reliable cloud products and services.
+UpCloud has 12 data centers around the globe.
+The company is a a strong believer in open source.
+That’s why all their services are available from [public repositories](https://github.com/UpCloudLtd).
+UpCloud’s mission is to make Infrastructure as Code easier for businesses of all sizes.

 ## Connect with today’s podcast crew on Linkedin